 The Nano Pop from Caseology is a relative newcomer to our case lists, but it’s an excellent option for slim protection.
 It’s a matte case, but you can grab yours in either gray or navy blue.
 The Nano Pop name comes from the small ring of color around the camera unit, and the navy blue option comes paired with a raised yellow lip.
 If you prefer the gray case, you’re looking at a mint green pop of color instead.
 Either way, you’ll have Air Space technology in all four corners to guard your Galaxy S21 Ultra.

 See also: Caseology cases: A buyer’s guide

 UAG Civilian Galaxy S21 Ultra case

 UAG’s Civilian line of cases may not look quite as rugged as the Plasma line, but don’t let that fool you.
-It’s engineered with Hyper Cush technology for maximum impact protection and it features a MIL-STD 810G rating.
-You can even choose from a number of muted shades like Eggplant, Mallard, and Olive.
-All options come with a small orange highlight on the front of the case and a honeycomb pattern helps to protect the inside of the case.
+It’s engineered with Hyper Cush technology for maximum impact protection, and it features a MIL-STD 810G rating.
+You can even choose from several muted shades like Eggplant, Mallard, and Olive.
+All options come with a small orange highlight on the front of the case, and a honeycomb pattern helps to protect the inside of the case.

 If you’re prone to dropping your phone, the Incipio Grip might be an option to consider.
 It’s similar to the Speck Presidio2 Grip in that it features a raised pattern, but the Incipio Grip keeps the texture confined to the side rails.
 The case comes in black or navy blue, and it offers a raised 1.7mm lip for extra screen protection.
 It’s rated for 14-foot drops, though you shouldn’t have to worry about falls from that height too often.